margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The ripple effect of all the people people love.
 A window into someone's eyes and how they see the world and love throughout their day.

+I love the people who put the ribbons on the trees.
+I love the people who left the litter out and moved on with their days with joy and hope and love.
+I love all the people in the hospitals today.
+I love all the people in the airport doing their work.
+I love all the people in the banking industry.
+I love all the people teaching today and taking care of little ones.

 <br>

 ## Movement ##